BlitterStudio/amiberry-docker-aarch64/README.md

 # amiberry-docker-aarch64

-A Dockerfile which creates an image, with the requirements to build Amiberry for the `aarch64` platform (e.g. Raspberry Pi 64-bit).
+A Dockerfile which creates an image, with the requirements to cross-compile Amiberry for the `aarch64` platform (e.g. Raspberry Pi 64-bit).

-No Dispmanx is supported in this image, only 64-bit SDL2 versions.

 The image is based on Debian:latest and includes all Amiberry dependencies (e.g. SDL2, SDL2-image, etc)